 Dan is highly experienced in providing live fiddle music for many events such as weddings, private parties, cocktail hours and house concerts since.
-His vast repertoire of tunes will be carefully selected to suit any atmosphere ~ from graceful slow airs, Old-Time Waltzes, lively jigs & reels, Turlough O'Carolan melodies and other gentle classical violin pieces.
+His vast repertoire of tunes will be carefully selected to suit any atmosphere ~ from graceful slow airs, Old-Time Waltzes, lively jigs & reels, Turlough O'Carolan melodies, Yiddish and Klezmer tunes and other gentle classical violin pieces.

 Testimony from a wedding in Hamden, CT:~